 The 1984 Paralympic Games were held in both Europe and North America.

 Therefore, in 1980, the American National Wheelchair Athletic Association, an affiliated organisation to the International Stoke Mandeville Games Federation, announced it would hold its own Games for wheelchair athletes in Stoke Mandeville from 22 July-1 August.
 At the Paralympic Movement’s birthplace 1,100 Para athletes from 41 countries competed for medals.

-Amputee athletes, cerebral palsy athletes and visually impaired athletes competed in New York, while those with spinal cord impairments compete in Stoke Mandeville.
+Amputee athletes, cerebral palsy athletes and vision impaired athletes competed in New York, while those with spinal cord impairments compete in Stoke Mandeville.

 In Stoke Mandeville, HRH Prince Charles opened the Games on 22 July, as a crowd of 3,000 cheered on the teams during the parade.

-After a great number of medals were awarded between the two locations, the USA came out on top with 136 gold, 131 silver and 129 Bronze.
+After a great number of medals were awarded between the two locations, USA came out on top with 136 gold, 131 silver and 129 bronze.
 Great Britain finished a close second, to ensure a one-two finish for the two host nations.

 Canadian Rick Hansen, who later wheeled around the world on his man-in-motion tour, won gold medals in the 1,500m and the marathon.